 - 3.1 Planning Obligations, formerly known as planning agreements or Section 75 Agreements, are utilised in the planning process where they can be used in planning applications to overcome obstacles to the grant of planning permission when this cannot be achieved by the use of planning conditions.
 The basis for Planning Obligations is contained within the Town and Country Planning (Scotland) Act 1997, as amended by the Planning etc. (Scotland) Act 2006.
-Planning Obligations may be unilaterally proposed by a person in respect of land that they own or control or, more commonly, where the planning authority consider that a Planning Obligation should be sought in relation to land use matters.
+Planning Obligations are most commonly used where the planning authority consider that an Obligation should be sought in relation to land use matters but can also be unilaterally proposed by a person in respect of land that they own or control.
 Financial contributions in respect of planning applications can also be secured through Section 69 of the Local Government (Scotland) Act 1973. - 3.2 Planning Obligations required under Section 75 of the Town and Country Planning (Scotland) Act 1997 (as amended) are generally used when there are or would be infrastructure deficiencies which require to be mitigated as a result of a proposed development contained within a planning application.
-In Angus current practice illustrates that Planning Obligations relate largely to affordable housing provision, open space provision, education provision, public transport and road infrastructure improvement, provision of restoration bonds for development such as quarries, and control over occupation of dwellings, in particular control of agricultural essential worker housing.
-The development plan framework for Angus, principally the Angus Local Plan Review, provides the policy context for Planning Obligations.
-The Scottish Government have, through planning circulars, set out policy tests in relation to the types and scale of negotiated Planning Obligations.
-Essentially, in seeking to secure

-Planning Obligations, planning authorities are advised that such obligations should be necessary, serve a planning purpose, be related to the proposed development and be fair and reasonable in scale and kind to the proposed development.
-The planning permission notice is not issued until the planning obligation is agreed, signed and recorded.
-Since 2011 applicants have the ability to submit formal application to discharge or modify a Planning Obligation.
-Where approval for such an application is not forthcoming an applicant may appeal to the Scottish Government.
+In Angus current practice illustrates that Planning Obligations relate largely to affordable housing provision, education provision, open space provision, public transport and road infrastructure improvement, provision of restoration bonds for development such as quarries, and control over occupation of dwellings, in particular control of agricultural essential worker housing.
+The Scottish Government has, through planning circulars, set out policy tests in relation to the type and scale of negotiated Planning Obligations.
+Essentially, in seeking to secure Planning Obligations, planning authorities are advised that such obligations should be necessary, serve a planning purpose, be related to the proposed development and be fair and reasonable in scale and kind to the proposed development.
+The development plan framework for Angus, namely TAYplan and the Angus Local Development Plan, provides the policy context for Planning Obligations.
+This is augment by the Developer Contributions & Affordable Housing Supplementary Guidance, approved by Angus Council on 8 September 2016 (Report No 331/16 refers).
+The guidance sets out the overall framework for contributions and sets out specific contributions required on an area basis.
+This document will therefore provide greater certainty for all parties.
+That document has been submitted to Scottish Government and it is anticipated that it will be approved by the end of November 2016.

-- 3.3 Report 716/12 advised that the Planning Service had established a Planning Obligation Monitoring Group (POMG) principally in order to monitor receipt of financial contributions secured through Planning Obligations.
-The POMG comprises officers from Planning Service as well as officers from relevant service departments who are involved in both identifying the requirement for contributions and for their spend on appropriate projects.
-That report undertook to update Committee on receipt of monies.
-Information on spend from those contributions will be reported to the relevant service Committees as appropriate. - 3.4 The last update to the Development Standards Committee was provided in Report 384/14.
+- 3.3 Report 716/12 advised that the Planning Service has established a Planning Obligation Monitoring Group (POMG) principally in order to monitor receipt of financial contributions secured through Planning Obligations.
+The POMG comprises officers from the Planning Service as well as officers from relevant service departments who are involved in both identifying the requirement for contributions and for their spend on appropriate projects.
+That report undertook to update Committee on receipt of monies. - 3.4 Information on spend from those contributions will be reported to the relevant service Committees as appropriate.
+However, going forward it is proposed to report spend of monies secured through Planning Obligations to Development Standards Committee.
+The POMG has commenced work on the identification of this spend and information on this will be included in subsequent reports. - 3.5 The last update to the Development Standards Committee was provided in Report 128/16.
 A summary of the update since that time will be provided in this report.